DevanshSaini18/test_small_repo_python/nemo_docs/section_3.md

 Important behaviors:
 - Response models: Endpoints return Pydantic schemas (app/schemas.py) for consistent request/response shapes and validation.
 - Auth & RBAC: Endpoints declare dependencies to enforce JWT-based authentication and role checks (require_role) or API key verification.
-- Pagination & filtering: list endpoints support skip/limit and a set of typed filters that map to SQLAlchemy queries in services.
+- Pagination & filtering: list endpoints support skip/limit and a set of typed filters (team_id, status, priority, assigned_to) that map to SQLAlchemy queries in services.
+The previous free-text "search" filter for items (title/description) was removed and is no longer handled in services.get_items.
 - Status codes: create operations use 201, deletes use 204, and routes raise HTTPException with appropriate codes on not-found/forbidden/unauthorized.

 main.py highlights: